Field Scabious Small Scabious Devil's bit Scabious

 Scabious cures the itch of the unfailing heart.

 Scabious is aptly named as a cure for the itch or scabies which also extends to other skin irritations including eczema.
-Our wildflower nursery will be cultivating the plant first for its beauty, then as a worthwhile food plant for caterpillars and moths and also to make skin-curing ointments.
-In the late spring the foliage will be steeped in oil in a sunny position to create an infusion of its valuable skin soothing properties.
+An ideal plant first for its beauty, then as a worthwhile food plant for caterpillars and moths and also to make skin-curing ointments.
+In the late spring the foliage can be steeped in oil in a sunny position to create an infusion of its valuable skin soothing properties.
 This oil mixed with beeswax will create a long-lasting ointment for the skin.

 Each flower is made up of fifty individual flowers which also gives the plant the folk name of pin-cushions and pins and needles which it resembles.